-Staphylococcal scalded skin syndrome is a response to a toxin produced by a staphylococcal infection and is characterized by peeling skin.
+Staphylococcal scalded skin syndrome, also known as Ritter's disease, is a response to a toxin produced by a staphylococcal infection and is characterized by peeling skin.
 The disease mostly affects infants, young children, and individuals with a depressed immune system or renal insufficiency.
 The disease can be life threatening.

 The following are the most common symptoms of staphylococcal scalded skin syndrome.
 However, each individual experiences symptoms differently.
 The disease usually begins with a fever and redness of the skin.
 Then, fluid-filled blisters may form.
 The blisters rupture very easily, leaving an area of moist skin.
 Other symptoms may include the following: